LangStream/documentation/pipeline-agents/agent-developer-guide/agent-creation.md

 ### Development enviroment

-You can run your application locally, in a docker container.
+You can run your application locally in a docker container.
 This is the recommended way to develop your agent.
-You can use your IDE, like VS Studio code (you can also use the VS Code LangStream Extension), to develop your agent.
+You can use your IDE, like VS Studio Code, to develop your agent.
+You can also use the [VS Code LangStream Extension](https://github.com/LangStream/vscode-extension) to get started even faster.

 Start the application locally using this command: